 - After two or more prior drug convictions: At least 90 days in prison, not to exceed three years, and fine of at least $5000, or both.

-Students who are concerned about their use of alcohol or other drugs may speak with a counselor in Counseling Services for an assessment.
-Counseling Services are confidential and the staff therapist will recommend options for risk reduction, treatment and recovery.
+Students who are concerned about their use of alcohol or other drugs may speak with a counselor in the Wellness Center for an assessment.
+Counseling and Psychological Services at the Wellness Center are confidential and the staff therapist will recommend options for risk reduction, treatment and recovery.
 Students can find information on the health risks of illicit drugs here.

 In accordance with the Heroin and Opioid Education and Community Action Act of 2017, all incoming students will be required to participate in heroin and opioid addiction and awareness training.